hippyhippohops/Machine-Learning-and-Scientific-Computing-applied-to-Inverse-Scattering/README.md

 # Numerical PDE, Numerical Analysis and Scientific Computing

-# Ploting Wave Propagation in Matlab
+# Plotting Wave Propagation in Matlab

 Using createpde() in Matlab, this script (EMWaveScattering) was developed to play with how scatterers affect the wave propagation.
 To-do List:
 1) Do something similar for the helmholtz Equation.